OH Consultant

 14

-Work involving hazardous chemicals
+Work involving use or storage of hazardous chemicals (adhesives, infill components)

 Legal consequence